manoelpqueiroz/galactipy/README.md

 ### GitLab vs. GitHub feature comparison chart

-You are free to choose whichever platform works best for you and your project.
-The original template by [TezRomacH][ft40] was created originally with GitHub in mind, which prompted the creation of a similarly fully-featured template for GitLab users as well.
+You are free to choose
+whichever platform works best
+for you and your project.
+The original template by [TezRomacH][ft40] was created with GitHub in mind, which prompted the creation of a similarly fully-featured template for GitLab users as well.

+However,
-However, not everything that is available for GitHub users is available to GitLab users, and vice-versa.
-Please mind the differences between both options.
+not everything that is available for GitHub users is available to GitLab users, and vice-versa.
+Please mind the differences
+between both options.

-Below is a comparison between the features available in this package depending on which platform you choose to host your project:
+Below is a comparison
+between the features available in this package depending on which platform you choose to host your project:

 |          **Feature**          |     **GitLab**     |     **GitHub**     | **Observations**                                                                                                                                                                                                                                            |
 | :---------------------------: | :----------------: | :----------------: | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |